 The OBRA is a long-term agenda and the Bank welcomes external interest in all areas of it.
 But every six months, the Bank selects a set of topics within the OBRA to prioritise and we particularly welcome interest from external academics, researchers and experts to discuss, and potentially collaborate on, these topics.

-- Openness and fragmentation of the international economic, monetary and financial system, consequences for financing, trade, supply and productivity, and associated distributional effects, including the medium and long term implications of Brexit and the implications of fragmentation within the international regulatory framework.
+• Openness and fragmentation of the international economic system, consequences for financing, trade, supply and productivity, and associated distributional effects, including the medium and long term implications of Brexit.

-- The future of the Bank’s balance sheet and monetary policy operating frameworks.
+• The future of the monetary policy toolkit, the Bank's balance sheet and monetary operations, including in a low for long environment.

-and a colleague will respond shortly.
-If you have any further queries, please contact email@example.com
+and a colleague will respond within a few weeks.
+If you have any further queries, please contact firstname.lastname@example.org

 The Bank has very limited amounts of funding for projects and activities that support the Bank’s research agenda via its Research Donations Committee